fosterlab/PrInCE-Matlab/TablesAndFigures.md

 __FoldChanges__

-* Final_2foldchange_list_between_condition1andcondition2.
-Changes in protein amount between condition1 and condition2, expressed in log2 units.
-A fold change ("Fold change (raw data)") is given for each fitted Gaussian (Gaussians correspond to elution peaks, which are likely complexes).
-For example, a single protein that participates in two complexes can increase for the first complex and decrease for the second; this protein would be listed twice, with the elution fraction of each complex shwon in the "Center" column.
-If there was not enough data to calculate a fold change (1 or fewer data points within three fractions of "Center"), the fold change is "unquantifiable".
-Fold changes >1 are an "increase", fold changes <-1 are a "decrease", and all others are "no change".

-* Gaussian_list.csv.
-List of all Gaussians fitted to co-fractionation profiles, along with the Gaussian parameters ("Center", "Width", and "Height"). "adjrsquared" is the R^2 between the fitted Gaussian model and the co-fractionation profile.

-* Summary_gaussian_trend_analysis_protein_replicate.csv.
-Summary of fold changes that consistently increase, decrease, or do not change change for a protein.
-Consistent means all Gaussians (i.e. complexes) for a protein have the same behaviour (increase, decrease, or no change).

-* Summary_gaussians_detected_between_replicates.csv.
-Summary of all Gaussians fit to co-fractionation profiles, and whether an increase (log2(fold change) >1), decrease (log2(fold change) <-1), or no change was detected.
+* Fold_change_condition1vscondition2.csv.
+A list of all fold changes calculated between conditions 1 and 2, expressed in log2 units.
+Each fold change is calculated at an estimated elution peak, given by a center of a fitted Gaussian.
+A fold change is calculated for each peak, except if conditions share an elution peak (within two fractions), in which case only one is calculated.
+Fold changes are calculated using the average protein amount in 5 fractions around the elution peak (condition1/condition2).
+If either condition has one or fewer data points in these fraction, no fold change is calculated.

 ---